precious-nmesoma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
-Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd